Arts management, society and creative entrepreneurship, master

 As a student in our master’s programme, you will be part of the acclaimed Finnish education system, gaining new perspectives on the evolving fields of arts and culture.
 In your daily life as a student, you will feel the care and attention we provide all students in our community.
 You will study in exceptional facilities and have tools to connect digitally with partners across the globe.

-Content and objective of the programme
+Content, objective and structure of the programme

 Our students also have the opportunity to take courses from other departments within the Sibelius Academy, other Uniarts Helsinki faculties, and different universities.
+This 15 credits module is called optional studies.

-Our master’s programme provides students with a comprehensive understanding of the fields of arts and culture with critical perspectives and relevant theoretical concepts.
 Moreover, students will be equipped with the practical skills and knowledge needed for a career in arts management.

 After graduating, students can work in leading positions in the fields of arts and culture.
 Our alumni work, for example, as producers and managers in art and research organisations.
 They are involved in cultural planning and policy, and even audience development.
 Many graduates also work as entrepreneurs.